QuantEcon/lecture-source-py/source/rst/additive_functionals.rst

 *  as :math:`t \rightarrow +\infty`, :math:`\widetilde M_t` converges to
    zero almost surely

-The first property follows from :math:`\widetilde M_t` being a multiplicative martingale with initial condition :math:`\widetilde M_0 = 1`.
+The first property follows from the fact that :math:`\widetilde M_t` is a multiplicative martingale with initial condition :math:`\widetilde M_0 = 1`.

-The second is the **peculiar property** noted and proved by Hansen and Sargent :cite:`hansen2008robustness`.
+The second is a **peculiar property** noted and proved by Hansen and Sargent :cite:`hansen2008robustness`.

 The following simulation of many paths of :math:`\widetilde M_t` illustrates both properties